physion/ovation-matlab/README.md

 ## Installation

-Add the folder containing `+ovation/` to the Matlab path.
+1. Add the folder containing `+ovation/` to the Matlab path.
+2. Add the Ovation "JAR with dependencies" library, to the __top__ of Matlab's `toolboxl/local/classpath.txt`.
+	1. Open `${matlabroot}/toolbox/local/classpath.txt` in a text editor such as TextEdit.app or Notepad.exe
+	2. Add the path to `ovation-assembly-2.0-jar-with-dependencies.jar` to the __top__ of this file

 ## Usage